 - Determining Budget Authority.
-All political subdivisions in the State of Nebraska are under spending limitations on the general fund budget.
-With the downturn in the state's economy, these restrictions were reduced further. - Exceeding the Budget Authority.
+All political subdivisions in the State of Nebraska are under spending limitations on the general fund budget. - Exceeding the Budget Authority.
 If a political subdivision decides that the calculated budget authority is insufficient, additional measures are provided to increase the level of spending authority.
 The additional measures would provide the appropriate level of service within their political subdivision.
 Unused revenue authority carried over from the previous year is available to be applied to a future budget. - Cash Reserve Limitation.
 When preparing a budget, political subdivisions are allowed, and even encouraged; for cash flow purposes, to budget for a cash reserve.
 A budgeted cash reserve is the amount of funds a political subdivision expects to have on hand at the end of the fiscal year.
 As revenue sources are not received evenly throughout the fiscal year, an ESU could find itself in a cash short position with bills that need to be paid.
 By having cash on hand, an ESU is more likely to make payroll and pay bills when they are due, even in times of minimal cash receipts.
 Many political subdivisions consider at least two months of expenditures to be an adequate budgeted reserve.